-(2) This column reports taxable payments made to the NEOs to cover premiums for universal life insurance policies owned by the executives.
+- (1) Amounts in this column include financial counseling and annual physical examinations. - (2) This column reports taxable payments made to the NEOs to cover premiums for universal life insurance policies owned by the executives.
 The NEOs receive these payments in lieu of the higher standard life insurance coverage available to other employees.
 These policies include: (a) for Ms. Keane and Messrs.
 Mehta and Quindlen, life insurance policies totaling \$1 million in coverage at the time of enrollment, increased 4% annually thereafter and (b) life insurance policies for each of the NEOs with coverage amounts fixed at two times their annual pay at the time of the completion of our split-off from GE.
 These policies are intended to maintain benefits that existed for these executives as GE employees prior to the completion of our split-off from GE and in lieu of life insurance benefits that are provided to other Synchrony employees.
 The face value of the life insurance policies for Ms. Keane and Messrs.
-Mehta and Quindlen is less than what they would have received under the standard life insurance program for Synchrony employees.

-(3) This column reports Company core contributions, matching contributions and additional contributions to the NEOs' 401(k) savings accounts up to the limitations imposed under IRS rules, and the plan.

-(4) This column reports Company core contributions, matching contributions and additional contributions to the NEOs' Restoration Plan accounts.
-For additional details on the Restoration Plan and the specific design elements of the plan, see "2018 Compensation Elements-Synchrony Financial Restoration Plan."
+Mehta and Quindlen is less than what they would have received under the standard life insurance program for Synchrony employees. - (3) This column reports Company core contributions, matching contributions and additional contributions to the NEOs' 401(k) savings accounts up to the limitations imposed under IRS rules, and the plan. - (4) This column reports Company core contributions, matching contributions and additional contributions to the NEOs' Restoration Plan accounts.
+For additional details on the Restoration Plan and the specific design elements of the plan, see "2019 Compensation Elements-Synchrony Financial Restoration Plan."